Wiki · Organization · Last reviewed June 23, 2026

 CAIS treats AI safety as a field that needs infrastructure.
 Its field-building work includes educational materials, multidisciplinary fellowships, conference workshops, competitions, and research pathways for students and early-career researchers.

 The CAIS compute cluster is part of this strategy.
-CAIS says it provides free access to compute resources for AI and machine-learning safety projects, including support for researchers outside large technology companies.
-This matters because modern empirical safety work can require expensive accelerators, model access, and technical operations that many academics and independent researchers cannot otherwise afford.
+CAIS says the cluster has supported many AI safety research projects and researchers, but its current public page says it is not accepting new applications for external access.
+The governance point remains: empirical safety work can require expensive accelerators, model access, and technical operations that many academics and independent researchers cannot otherwise afford.

 CAIS also maintains educational programs, including the AI Safety, Ethics, and Society course and related textbook.
 These programs position AI safety as a public literacy and training problem, not only a narrow research specialty.